 The following information should be read in conjunction with our unaudited condensed consolidated financial statements and accompanying notes included in this report.
 The following information and such unaudited condensed consolidated financial statements should also be read in conjunction with the financial statements and related notes, together with our discussion and analysis of financial position and results of operations included in our annual report on Form 10-K for the year ended December 31, 2009 (our "2009 Form 10-K").
 Our financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP").

 Key References Used in this Quarterly Report

-Unless the context requires otherwise, references to "we," "us," "our," "Enterprise GP Holdings" or the "Partnership" are intended to mean the business and operations of Enterprise GP Holdings L.P. and its consolidated subsidiaries.
+Unless the context requires otherwise, references to "we," "us," "our," or "Enterprise Products Partners" are intended to mean the business and operations of Enterprise Products Partners L.P. and its consolidated subsidiaries.